Flexible work arrangements

 Supervisors shall coordinate or determine suitable home office activities with the employees concerned.
 When organizing work performance, it must be ensured that operational safety and the maintenance of the technical infrastructure are guaranteed.

 Information on Covid selftests

-Employees in presence receive the offer of two free selftests per week.
+Employees in presence (including student assistants) continue to receive the offer of two free selftests per week.

 Self-tests can be carried out at LMU in separate test rooms, in suitable cases also in your own office or at home.
 The self-tests are carried out on working days and are charged to working time (including travel time to the test room, if necessary).

 Employees who are unable to carry out the self-test themselves due to health restrictions can contact the company medical service (Betriebsärztlicher Dienst).
 Severely disabled employees can also take a quick test at the nearest test center; they will be granted time off work to take the rapid test and travel to the test center.

 If the test result is negative, an attestation will be issued at the employee's request.